E-Mail Privacy FAQ

 - Don't participate in public forums with your primary address.
 Spammers use software designed to suck email addresses out of chat rooms, mailing lists and newsgroups.
 This is so prevalent on AOL that you can get spammed within MINUTES of entering a chat room.
 Use an alternate address provided by your ISP or get a free account at Hotmail, Yahoo or another web-based email site.
-Or try Sneakemail, a free service that you can use to generate disposable email addresses.

 - Don't post your email address (in plain text) on your website.
-For information on how to encode your address and hide from Spambots (programs that extract email addresses from web pages) look here:

 - If you have a "member profile" on your AOL address, you'll get tons of spam.
 Some users who remove their AOL profile report an immediate and drastic drop in spam.

 DON'T reply to a spammer.
 If you send REMOVE requests this tells the spammers two things: (1) your e-mail address is valid; and (2) you read the e-mail you receive.
 Thus, you are a perfect target for more spam.

 DON'T register at sites where you can list yourself as a "no spam" address.
 Suppposedly spammers run their bulk mailings through these databases and remove the addresses that have requested no spam.
 You can't be sure these sites are legit and I recommend that you NOT use them.
 Some of these sites are merely collection points run by spammers to obtain valid e-mail addresses.
 It's quite likely that registering at these sites is the cyber-equivalent of hanging a "Kick me" sign on your own back, and will actually increase your spam level.
 Even if they are run by well-meaning people, would spammers actually use them?